WHAT TO EXPECT FROM THE LOUISVILLE SOCCER PROGRAM

 COACHES, MANAGERS AND ASSISTANTS

 Each team will be assigned a coach.
 The coach is selected by Louisville Soccer's coaching director and is qualified to manage the objectives established by the club.
 The LSA and LSC Board of Directors and its management team have spent many years developing our player philosophies and programs and our coaches are specifically selected to carry out these programs.
 Each team will require several volunteers.
-Each team can use up to 2 volunteer assistant coaches to assist with training and to help at games in the event the head coach is unavailable.
+If the team has no assistant coach, the team can use up to 2 volunteer assistant coaches to assist with training and to help at games in the event the head coach is unavailable.
 Each team will also need a manager to help with scheduling and communication and a field coordinator to help with nets and game day setup.

 Louisville Soccer is a non-profit organization that fosters a love for the sport of soccer and develops athletes of all ages by facilitating physical and mental growth and bringing each player to their peak individual potential in a team atmosphere.
 Louisville Soccer's diverse and highly qualified coaching staff welcomes players of all races, cultures, and economic backgrounds to one of Louisville's most dedicated athletic clubs.